KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation2/README.md

 ## Extension compatibility and fallback behavior

-When possible, authoring tools should define reasonable initial values for properties intended to be animated and mark the `EXT_property_animation` extension as optional.
+When possible, authoring tools should define reasonable initial values for properties intended to be animated and mark the `KHR_animation2` extension as optional.
 Models including the extension optionally will still render in all clients that support the core glTF 2.0 specification.
 Clients that do not support the extension will fallback to an un-animated initial